Puppies for Sale

-Dr. Frank McMillan, DVM, who is director of well-being studies at Best Friends, has found that puppy mill dogs are born and raised into extremely stressful environments.
+Dr. Frank McMillan, DVM, who was formerly the director of well-being studies at Best Friends, has found that puppy mill dogs are born and raised into extremely stressful environments.
 In fact, they endure so much stress that their psychological functioning is severely impaired.
 They have difficulty interacting with people, make limited eye contact, have poor attention spans, and can have trouble socializing with other dogs.
 Those challenges can plague dogs for their entire lives.

 Puppy mill laws and legislation

 Best Friends is helping residents in cities throughout the U.S. put an end to puppy mills by helping them pass ordinances that ban commercially bred puppies for sale in pet stores.

 By cutting off the supply of milled puppies being imported into the community, people across the country are addressing the puppy mill problem from the retail end, while increasing adoption opportunities for pets in local shelters.